SnpM/scraipe/README.md

    # Configure the scraper
    scraper = NewsScraper()

-   # Define an instruction and optional Pydantic schema for the analyzer
+   # Define an instruction for the analyzer
    instruction = '''
    Extract a list of celebrities mentioned in the article text.
    Return a JSON dictionary with the schema: {"celebrities": ["celebrity1", "celebrity2", ...]}
    '''

-   from pydantic import BaseModel from typing import List class ExpectedOutput(BaseModel):
-       celebrities: List[str]

    analyzer = OpenAiAnalyzer("YOUR_OPENAI_API_KEY", instruction, pydantic_schema=ExpectedOutput)
    ```